bbauska/UofM-AdvStyling/readme.md

 Another thing you see a lot of people like to add to their navigation bars are these drop-down menus where you have different options, but some of the options have sub options to them.
-If you want to use drop-down menus, it\'s very important for you to remember to link to the Bootstrap JavaScript files and include that link at the bottom of your code to jQuery.
+If you want to use drop-down menus, it&apos;s very important for you to remember to link to the Bootstrap JavaScript files and include that link at the bottom of your code to jQuery.
 So, let's go ahead and take a look at what we can do.